Last Updated on May 15, 2023 by Aske

 The first thing to figure out is if both players have experience with doubles rotation.
 If they do, you can follow the standard principles from this article and half the work will be done as you both know that the other person follows the same general concept even if there are mistakes here and there.

 If not, neither of you will likely remember much in the heat of the moment, so we can boil it down to two simple principles:

 - Stand side by side to defend smashes or drops

 - Otherwise, the weaker player (in stamina or technical skill) goes to the net while the other plays at the back

 This is obviously not a perfect solution but it is simple and easy to remember in the midst of your game this weekend, and you can build upon it once you’ve nailed these two points.

 If you’re playing with a weaker partner, here are a few tips as well.

-Next, let’s dive deeper into badminton doubles strategies specifically for defending, attacking, and mixed doubles games.
+Next, let’s dive deeper into ideas on defending, attacking, and mixed doubles games.

-Badminton doubles strategies: how best to attack and defend
+How best to attack and defend using positions in badminton

 The goal is to win the match by points, so it makes sense to work backward from whatever will win us more points.
 It turns out that there are certain scenarios that happen again and again, so planning and recognizing them in real time makes life easier.